Oikio/clean-architecture-fe/readme.md

 # TODO:
 !?
 Fix HMR for RxJS
 Create a real simple app (form, filtering, complex state)
-Add hydration of state example
+Add tests (ava + jest? e2e?), see how they should work with useCases and components Add hydration of state example
 Add time travel example
 Add computed state example
-Add tests, see how they should work with useCases
 Add cancelable useCases
 Create more complex app, maybe just develop a list of howtos.
-?
-Add tools for useCases filtering